jeffcsauer/arcospy/README.md

 # Introduction

 Welcome to `arcospy`, the python version of the [R `arcos` package](https://github.com/wpinvestigative/arcos) maintained by *The Washington Post*. `arcospy` is the result of a R-to-python translation project carried out at the University of Maryland in the Fall of 2019.
-The project was motivated by *The Washington Post’s* data-driven [story](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/#download-resources) on a large pain pill database recently made publicly available.
+The project was motivated a *Washington Post* data-driven [story](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/#download-resources) on a large pain pill database recently made publicly available.

 The `arcospy` module was built to offer the exact same functionality as `arcos`, with the only difference being the ability to run the API calls in `python`!
 All of the commands in `arcospy` inherit the names from the original commands in `arcos`.
 Both `arcos` and `arcospy` act as wrappers for the [DEA ARCOS dataset](https://arcos-api.ext.nile.works/__swagger__/).